Dependent Personality Disorder Symptoms

 Dependent personality disorder is characterized by a long-standing need for the person to be taken care of and a fear of being abandoned or separated from important individuals in his or her life.
 This leads the person to engage in dependent and submissive behaviors that are designed to elicit care-giving behaviors in others.
 The dependent behavior may be see as being “clingy” or “clinging on” to others, because the person fears they can’t live their lives without the help of others.

-Individuals with Dependent Personality Disorder are often characterized by pessimism and self-doubt, tend to belittle their abilities and assets, and may constantly refer to themselves as “stupid.”
+Individuals with dependent personality disorder are often characterized by pessimism and self-doubt, tend to belittle their abilities and assets, and may constantly refer to themselves as “stupid.”
 They take criticism and disapproval as proof of their worthlessness and lose faith in themselves.
 They may seek overprotection and dominance from others.
-Occupational functioning may be impaired if independent initiative is required.
+Regular activities of daily life may be impaired if independent initiative is required.
 They may avoid positions of responsibility and become anxious when faced with decisions.
 Social relations tend to be limited to those few people on whom the individual is dependent.

 Symptoms of Dependent Personality Disorder